Nemin32/Nemin32.github.io/_drafts/munchrant.md

 gives a short overview of the issues and a different perspective.
 The essay can be found [here.](/assets/etc/moessay.txt)

+So, settle in and prepare yourself, as this one is a doozy.
+Enjoy!

 **Contents:**

 * TOC